-Mr Hugh Waddington
+Dr Hugh Waddington

-BSc MA PhD (submitted)
+BSc MA PhD

 I am an economist by training with advanced degrees in development economics and environmental health.
 I specialise in policy research on topics like water, sanitation and hygiene, governance and agriculture using methods like impact evaluation, systematic review and meta-analysis.
-I set up the evidence synthesis programme and London Office of the International Initiative for Impact Evaluation (3ie), based at London International Development Centre.
+I set up the Systematic Reviews Programme and London Office of the International Initiative for Impact Evaluation (3ie), based at London International Development Centre.
 I was seconded to 3ie's Impact Evaluation Office as Senior Evaluation Specialist in New Delhi (2014-16).
-I was elected Co-Chair of the Campbell Collaboration International Development Coordinating Group (2014-19), and continue as an editor with Campbell Systematic Reviews.
-Previously, I was employed in the Ministry of Finance and Economic Planning (MINECOFIN) of the Government of Rwanda (2006-2008).
+I was also elected Co-Chair of the Campbell Collaboration International Development Coordinating Group (2014-19), and continue as an editor with Campbell Systematic Reviews.
+Previously, I was employed for two years in the Ministry of Finance and Economic Planning (MINECOFIN) of the Government of Rwanda (2006-2008).
 I have also been employed at the World Bank's Operations Evaluation Department (now Independent Evaluation Group) in Washington D.C., the UK National Audit Office, and the Poverty Research Unit at Sussex University.
 I have consulted or conducted assignments for the Department for International Development, the Economist Intelligence Unit, the International Finance Corporation, Save the Children UK, and Sightsavers.
-My education includes BSc Economics from the University of York, MA Development Economics from the University of Sussex and PhD (submitted) from LSHTM.
+My education includes BSc Economics from the University of York, MA Development Economics from the University of Sussex and PhD from LSHTM.

 I co-direct London International Development Centre's short course on Programme Evaluation for Development, and am tutor and a Module Organiser (academic year 2021/22) on WASH215 Distance Learning.
 I also lecture on Environment, Health and Sustainable Development MSc Module, and lead seminars on Introduction to Health Economics MSc module.